 “Because the water became so expensive people stopped watering their lawns, and the foliage around their houses became dry and dead,” Wilde said.
 “We’re in a canyon.
 If a fire came through everything would burn.
 When people stop watering their lawns it increases fire risk.”

-Attorney John Kennedy, who argued for the city of Dunsmuir on appeal, did not return a call seeking comment Friday.
+Attorney John Kenny, who argued for the city of Dunsmuir on appeal, did not return a call seeking comment Friday.
 Brannigan, the city manager, also did not return a call to his office.